The FA Cup is the biggest club cup competition in England and is not only popular at home but watched my millions of football fans overseas each year.

 The Second Round sees no additional teams, so there are 20 matches at this stage, before the round every non-league and lower league side wants to reach: the Third Round.
 This is where that money-spinning trip to Old Trafford or that giant-killing opportunity can materialise for the minnows as the sides from the Championship and the Premier League get involved.
 With 32 matches in the Third Round, it’s a straight knockout from here on in with no more teams entering the competition.

-As such, the Fourth Round sees 16 matches, the Fifth Round, sometimes called the last 16, eight matches, the Quarter-Finals (as the name suggests) has four matches, the Semi-Finals two matches and the Final, of course, is just a single match.
+The Fourth Round sees 16 matches, the Fifth Round, sometimes called the last 16, eight matches, the Quarter-Finals (as the name suggests) has four matches, the Semi-Finals two matches and the Final, of course, is just a single match.
 The Semi-Finals and Final are played at Wembley Stadium.

 The winners of the FA Cup currently qualify for the following season’s UEFA Europa League and this is the case whether the winning side is in the Premier League or not.
 If however, the FA Cup winner qualifies for the Champions League, that takes precedence.
 In the past the losing FA Cup finalist would take the Europa League place, but from the 2015-16 season that place goes instead to the highest placed Premier League side who has not already qualified for Europe.

-A brief history of the FA Cup
+A Brief History of the FA Cup

 The first FA Cup, as mentioned, took place in the 1871-72 season after Charles W. Alcock had proposed the formation of the tournament to the committee of the Football Association on 20th July 1871.